-59 Lac Saint-Louis is an expansion of the St. Lawrence River between Rapides de Lachine and Île des Cascades.
-The lake is scattered with rocky shoals and the land near the shore is low.

-60 On each side of Île Perrot, at the west end of the lake, there are narrow shallow boat passages which lead into the part of the Ottawa River named Lac des Deux Montagnes.
-61 The east side of Île Perrot is generally low with many residences on its shores.
-Pointe du Moulin ($45^{\circ}22'N$, $73^{\circ}51'W$) is the eastern point of Île Perrot.
+- 60 Lac Saint-Louis is an expansion of the St. Lawrence River between Rapides de Lachine and Île des Cascades.
+The lake is scattered with rocky shoals and the land near the shore is low. - On each side of Île Perrot, at the west end of the lake, there are narrow shallow boat passages which lead into the part of the Ottawa River named Lac des Deux Montagnes. - The east side of Île Perrot is generally low with many residences on its shores.
+Pointe du Moulin (45°22'N, 73°51'W) is the eastern point of Île Perrot.
 The two main population centres on the island are the city of L'Île-Perrot and the village of Notre-Dame-de-l'Île-Perrot.

-62 A historic windmill on Pointe du Moulin is conspicuous.
+A historic windmill on Pointe du Moulin is conspicuous.

-63 Caution. - Numerous depths, shoaler than those charted, may exist outside the St. Lawrence Seaway channel in the Lac Saint-Louis area.
+than those charted, may exist outside the St. Lawrence Seaway channel in the Lac Saint-Louis area.
 Mariners are warned to exercise caution when navigating in these waters.
-64 There are speed limits in Lac Saint-Louis.
-For more details on speed limits, see Item 28 and Schedule II of Seaway

-Practices and Procedures in the Seaway Handbook.

-64.1 Speed limit. - In Lac Saint-Louis, the maximum speed for small craft operators, at any time, is 5.4 knots (10 km/h) within 50 metres of the shore of the Island of Montréal, except at René-Lévesque Park, at the entrance to

-Canal de Lachine, where the distance extends to 300 metres from shore.
-Outside the area referred above, the maximum speed between 9:00 pm and 7:00 am, in any water body around the Island of Montréal, is 13.5 knots (25 km/h).

-65 A current sets fair with the channel through the Seaway channel in Lac Saint-Louis at a rate of 1 to 1.5 knots, except for the section between buoy A18, NW of Île Saint-Bernard, and the west end of Canal de la Rive Sud embankment.
+- There are speed limits in Lac Saint-Louis.
+For more details on speed limits, see Item 28 and Schedule II of Seaway Practices and Procedures in the Seaway Handbook. - Speed limit.
+In Lac Saint-Louis, the maximum speed for small craft operators, at any time, is 5.4 knots (10 km/h) within 50 metres of the shore of the Island of Montréal, except at René-Lévesque Park, at the entrance to Canal de Lachine, where the distance extends to 300 metres from shore.
+Outside the area referred above, the maximum speed between 9:00 pm and 7:00 am, in any water body around the Island of Montréal, is 13.5 knots (25 km/h). - 67 A current sets fair with the channel through the Seaway channel in Lac Saint-Louis at a rate of 1 to 1.5 knots, except for the section between buoy A18, NW of Î1e Saint-Bernard, and the west end of Canal de la Rive Sud embankment.
 In this section, the current sets NE across the channel and increases to about 2 knots because of the constriction of the lake at this point and the extensive shallows in the area of Île Saint-Nicolas.

-66 Île Saint-Nicolas (45°24'N, 73°45'W), a privately owned island with a picnic and camping site, lies on the north side of the channel 1 mile west of Kahnawake Dyke light.

-67 There is a Seaway Traffic Control calling-in point off Île Saint-Nicolas for downbound vessels.
-Consult Schedule III of Seaway Practices and Procedures in the Seaway Handbook for details of the Seaway Traffic Control system.
+- 68 Île Saint-Nicolas (45°24'N, 73°45'W), a privately owned island with a picnic and camping site, lies on the north side of the channel 1 mile west of Kahnawake Dyke light. - 69 There is a Seaway Traffic Control calling-in point off Île Saint-Nicolas for downbound vessels.